Want to know whether your mental health is in as tip-top shape as it could be?

 - Intuition: Are you aware of the information coming from your heart and your gut?
 If not, your mental health is suffering.
 Believe it or not, a vital component of mental health is a connection to the neural networks of your heart and your intestines.
 If this connection is impaired or missing, you have some work to do.

-If by reading this you have discovered that there are areas of your mental health that your would like to improve, give me a call.
+Are there areas of your mental health that you would like to improve?
+Give me a call.
 We’ll talk.